yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-migrate.md

 {{<note title="Important">}}

-Add the following flags to the cluster before starting migration, and revert them after the migration is complete:
+Add the following flags to the cluster before starting migration, and revert them after the migration is complete.

 For the target YugabyteDB versions `2.18.5.1` and `2.18.6.0`, set the following flag: